-The proceeds of the Notes will provide \$5,000,000 in new monies for the aforementioned purpose.
+The proceeds of the Notes will redeem and renew the \$5,000,000 Bond Anticipation Note maturing June 26, 2025 and provide an additional \$2,925,000 in new monies for the aforementioned purpose.

 Book-Entry Only System

 If the Notes are issued in registered book-entry form, The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Notes, if so requested.
 In such case, the Notes will be issued as fully-registered Notes registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC, only if requested by the purchaser prior to the initial issuance of Notes.
 One fully-registered note certificate will be issued for each of the notes bearing the same rate of interest and CUSIP number and will be deposited with DTC.